 Ricardo already in-ring introduces Del Rio as an image of Berty’s home pops up on the big screen behind him.

-Jerry Lawler: “And it seems like your on his payroll, Cole.”
+Jerry Lawler: “And it seems like you’re on his payroll, Cole.”

 The Mexican Millionaire’ soaks up the (surprising applause) he has Brodus Clay, his associate is at ringside.
 This is a match based almost as much around sidekicks as it is competitors.